riodelphino/mql-compile.nvim/README.md

 > [!Tip]

 - [ ] Use `vim.o.errorformat` ?
+   - [ ] Easy to use, but not so customizable.
    - [ ] To parse log to quickfix, like [naoina/syntastic-MQL](https://github.com/naoina/syntastic-MQL/blob/master/syntax_checkers/mql5/metaeditor.vim)
    - [ ] Counting functions should be suitable for it.